marionwalton/media-and-society/definitions.md

 ## Misogynoir
 Misogynoir is a term for racism combined with misogyny directed towards Black women in particular.

+## Network
+A network can be defined as any system of relationships ([Chandler & Munday,2020a](/ideas/references/index.html#chandler_munday_2020a)) which may represent relationships between people and things, or between words and other semiotic resources.

 ## Neural Networks
 A neural network is a statistical data structure based on early ideas about how the human brain works with trillions of interconnected cells or neurons.
 The artificial neural network is constructed or “trained” by being fed large  amounts of data (such as images from a museum gallery website, wikipedia articles, or chat logs).
 The network identifies patterns in the data (such as characteristic uses of colour by a particular artist) and processes them to build a mathematical model of an interconnected set of billions or trillions of parameters (numbers).
 Each numerical parameter is called a “neuron”, by analogy to the cellular structures in animal brains.
 The patterns in multidimensional sequences (vectors) of these neurons are used to synthesise media.

+## Normativity
+The imposition of norms and standards regarding how people ought to behave and  value.

+### Objectification
+Objectification is the act of treating or viewing a person  and especially a woman, _as an object_.
+In many cases this refers to sexual objectification, where women are reduced to their bodies or appearance, are identified with their body, or parts of their body.

+## Oramedia
+Oramedia includes traditionally *oral forms* such as storytelling, proverbs, folklore, folktales, drama, puppetry and oral poetry.
+Digital media are also used to extend the reach of these indigenous forms of communication.

+## Open Access
+Open access means anyone should be able to access a resource.
+There are no financial, legal or technical barriers to accessing it for various purposes.
+Open access works use **Creative Commons** licenses which mean that the authors are always acknowledged and various uses of the resource are allowed e.g. copying or creating derivative works.

+## Oppositional Gaze
+The oppositional gaze refers to a space of resistance where spectators critically examine the “absence of meaningful Black representation” in mass media.

 ## Patriarchal social structures